 The survey found that larger carriers—those with more than $25 million in revenue—are twice more likely to be interested in buying a company compared to smaller carriers (with less than $25 million in revenue).

-Railroad traffic for the week ending January 22 was up again on an annual basis, according to data released by the Association of American Railroads (AAR).
+Rail traffic was up slightly for the week ending July 23, according to data released by the Association of American Railroads (AAR).

 An edict from the European Union (EU) focused on emissions reduction is drawing the ire of the United States Congress and the air cargo industry.